MicrosoftDocs/power-automate-docs/articles/process-advisor-share.md

 - Share a process with a co-owner.
 - Share a process with a contributor.

-If you're the co-owner or contributor of a process, you'll find it listed on the Processes page in process advisor.
+If you're the co-owner or contributor of a process, you'll find it listed on the Processes screen in process advisor.

 >[!IMPORTANT]
 >You must be the co-owner to add or remove owners and contributors to a process.